Use the Key Management Interoperability Protocol (KMIP)¶

 tls_peer_verification |

-boolean | false |
+boolean | No | false |

-When true, verifies the KMIP server TLS (Transport Layer Security) certificate against server_ca |
+When true, verifies the Transport Layer Security (TLS) certificate of the KMIP server against server_ca |

 tls_hostname_verification |

-boolean | false |
+boolean | No | false |

-When true, verifies that server_addr matches the Subject Alternative Name (SAN) or Common Name (CN) in the KMIP server certificate |
+When true, verifies server_addr against the Subject Alternative Name (SAN) or Common Name (CN) of the KMIP server certificate |

 TLS verification¶